 In addition to climbing, toddlers are also working on their ball-throwing skills.
 My daughter is in love with balls.
 The Step2 Sports Climber comes with plenty of opportunities to practice climbing and ball throwing with a basketball goal and spots lower down to practice kicking and throwing balls.
 It comes with one “multi-purpose sports ball,” which is nice because it’s fewer parts to keep track of!
 It’s fairly small at 5.5′ x 2.5′ which means it can fit indoors, if necessary.
 It has a dial to ‘keep score,’ but younger children have fun clicking the dial around as a sensory and motor experience.

 Climbing towers, foam playsets, and construction sets

-My daughter loves climbing on foam playsets like this whenever she visits her favorite bounciest house!
+My daughter loves climbing on foam playsets like this whenever she visits her favorite bounce house.
 They’re an excellent choice for younger toddlers, older infants, or if you’re a bit apprehensive about letting your little once climb!
-I like how easy to clean this particular set is, and that it’s made in the USA.
-Foamnasium also sells individual wedges, steps, and more to customize your play area.

 - Includes a Large Block, Toddler Step, and two Wedges.

 - Encourages active play, creativity, and fun for your child in a safe way.

 - Durable, easy-to-clean vinyl cover stands up to countless hours of play.